AP Johnson Blog About Consulting

 The infamous shit sandwich.
 You’ve likely been on the receiving end of quite a few, and chances are you’ve given your fair share of them as well.
 Why?
 Because the shit sandwich makes us feel like we’re softening the blow when giving negative feedback.The recipe is simple:

 Seems like a great way to deliver a difficult message without hurting anyone’s feelings, right?
 Wrong.
-Not only does this tend to backfire, it’s also a sign of weak cultures and lack of trust.Here's why you should avoid the shit sandwich, and some suggestions on what to do instead.
+Not only does this tend to backfire, it’s also a sign of a weak team culture and lack of trust.Here's why you should avoid the shit sandwich, and some suggestions on what to do instead.

 There are many problems with the shit sandwich, but by far the biggest problem is that it simply doesn't work.
 This is due to three main factors.

 Being on the receiving end of a shit sandwich can be a confusing experience.
 Are you being praised or criticized?
 Are you doing a good job or not?
-This kind of feedback can often backfire, leaving recipients thinking they’re actually doing great when they’re not.¹If your feedback is confusing or unclear, it makes it hard for the recipient to act on it and improve.
+This kind of feedback often backfires, leaving recipients thinking they’re doing well when in fact they are not.¹If your feedback is confusing or unclear, it makes it hard for the recipient to act on it and improve.
 Sending mixed messages doesn’t help anyone.

 One of the main reasons why the shit sandwich is so popular is that people don’t like having difficult conversations.
 It’s much easier to avoid them altogether and give vague, positive-sounding feedback instead.
 I know because I’ve been this person many times before.We believe we’re being nice by sparing the recipient’s feelings and sugar-coating our feedback.
 But the reality is that while tough conversations may feel uncomfortable, they are the only way to foster real growth.
 Without them, everyone loses.